Mobile-First Design: A Complete Guide for 2026

 3. Use Responsive Units

-Use relative units like percentages (%), viewport width (vw), and viewport height (vh) for sizing elements, rather than fixed units like pixels (px).
+Use relative units like percentages (%), viewport width (vw), and viewport height (vh) for sizing elements, rather than fixed units like pixels.
+This will allow your layout to adapt to different screen sizes.
+For more on this, see our guide on responsive design.

 .container {